Idlesome/channelpositivity/data/articles/markdown/it-starts-with-you.md

 The only thing anyone else can do for you, is to do exactly what the Buddha did: point it out.
 You just have to start that conversation.
 Once it starts, you can start to explore your own experience and understand yourself - and therefore the world - in a new way.

-Alan Watts called this “cultivating a great doubt”, it’s a rational curiosity to want to understand fundamental truth about existence and consciousness.
+Alan Watts called this “cultivating a great doubt”, it’s a rational curiosity to want to understand the fundamental truth about existence and consciousness.

 There are many ways to explore this, and it starts with simple questions and curiosity which we will cover in the following chapters.